dereneaton/ipyrad/docs/tetrad.rst

 What does *tetrad* do differently from *svdquartets*?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Not all that much currently.
-But we have several plans for future differences.
+Not much currently.
+But we hope to add more in the future.
-Importantly, though, the code is free and open source, easy to install,
+One advantage for now is sipmly the the code is free and open source,
-and can be highly parallelized on a HPC cluster.
-The *tetrad* software is new
+easy to install, and can be highly parallelized on a HPC cluster.
+In
+addition, being written in Python, we're working on developing it
+as a fairly easy to understand learning tool for understanding quartet
+inferece from phylogenetic invariants (site count patterns).
-and still has a lot of room for improvements in terms of speed, so stay tuned
+The *tetrad* software is new and still has a lot of room for
-as we work on it.
+improvements in terms of speed, so stay tuned as we work on it, or
+join us in developing it.
 Currently, for smallish trees it is fast enough to finish in a
 few seconds.
 It can handle enormous sized data sets in terms of the number of SNPs,
 but it slows down quite a lot when the number of tips becomes large (e.g., >100).